jtbattle/wangemu/wvdutil/wvdutil_readme.txt

 with both Python 2.7 and Python 3.7.
 It should run on other platforms, but it hasn't been tested.

-wvdutil_1.6.zip contains the main program, wvdutil.py, and some library routines in wvdlib.py and wvfilelist.py.
+wvdutil_1.6.zip contains the main program, wvdutil.py, and its supporting modules.

-It also contains wvdutil.exe.
-This is a single-file binary which contains a python interpreted and the wvdutil source all bundled together.
-This is useful if you don't have python already installed on your machine.
-However, it is actually slower to start up than running the python script.

 Running linting tools: